ISAITB/csv-validator/README.md

 ## Input to plugins

-The JSON validator calls plugins in sequence passing in the following input:
+The CSV validator calls plugins in sequence passing in the following input:

 | Input name          | Type     | Description                                                                                                                             |
 |---------------------|----------|-----------------------------------------------------------------------------------------------------------------------------------------|